 This step is where we’ll connect the third-party system that is collecting the prospect’s activities and extension we built above.
 This step will use the Pardot API and should be included in any vendor’s solution that supports External Activity.
 Given this is a brand new feature, odds are External Activity is not yet supported by existing integrations.

 If it is not included, you should be able to glue things together yourself.
-Below are three guides that will help:
+Below are two guides that will help:

 - How to Implement Pardot External Activities with Zapier